Broken Employment Contracts in Burbank: Employee Rights

 The main employment classifications include full-time, part-time, independent contractor, and fixed-term positions.
 Different employment contract types carry unique legal standing under California law.
 Your classification determines what protections you receive.

 Full-time employees typically work 40 hours weekly and receive the most protections.
-They qualify for overtime pay when exceeding 40 hours per week, meal and rest breaks, health insurance eligibility, and unemployment benefits.
+They qualify for overtime pay when working more than 8 hours in any workday or more than 40 hours in any workweek, and double-time pay when working more than 12 hours in any workday or more than 8 hours on the seventh consecutive workday in a workweek, meal and rest breaks, health insurance eligibility, and unemployment benefits.
 Full-time roles usually continue indefinitely until either party terminates the relationship.

-Part-time employees work fewer than full hours but receive similar protections as full-time workers.
-They’re entitled to overtime pay, meal breaks, and rest breaks on a pro-rata basis.
+Part-time employees work fewer than full-time hours but receive identical protections as full-time workers under California law.
+They’re entitled to overtime pay calculated the same way as full-time employees, along with meal breaks and rest breaks based on hours worked, not on a pro-rata basis.
 Many creative professionals in Burbank work part-time arrangements.

 Here’s a concise comparison of employment agreement types and their typical legal protections in California: